Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Computational simulations

-To illustrate the application of both forms of local observed Fisher information, $\phi_{\beta}$ and $\psi_{\beta}$, we generated some synthetic images by using the Metropolis-Hastings algorithm with a white noise gaussian field as initialization.
-Figure \ref{fig:res1} shows an example of input and an valid outcome for a second order (8 nearest neighbors) pairwise isotropic GMRF model using the following parameters setttings: $\mu = 0$, $\sigma^{2} = 5$ and $\beta = 0.125$.
-The number of iterations used in the MCMC simulation was 1000.
+First, in order to illustrate the application of both forms of local observed Fisher information, $\phi_{\beta}$ and $\psi_{\beta}$, we performed a simple experiment using some synthetic images generated by the Metropolis-Hastings algorithm.
+The initial configuration is random and after a fixed number of steps, the algorithm produces a valid outcome of an isotropic pairwise GMRF model.
+Figure \ref{fig:res1} shows an example of initial condition and the resulting outcome considering a second order neighborhood system (8 nearest neighbors).
+The parameters settings were: $\mu = 0$, $\sigma^{2} = 5$ and $\beta = 0.125$.
+The number of iterations considered in this MCMC simulation was 1000.

 Three Fisher information maps were generated from the resulting synthetic image.
-The first one was obtained by calculating the value of type-I local Fisher information (equation 9 for $n=1$), $\phi_{\beta}$, for every element of the system.
-Similarly, the second one was obtained by using type-II local Fisher information (equation 11 for $n=1$), $\psi_{\beta}$.
-For the last one, we used the ratio of type-I and type-II observed Fisher information, motivated by the fact that boundaries are mostly composed by patterns that are not expected to be ``aligned'' to the global behavior (high $\phi_{\beta}$) and also are somehow unstable (low $\psi_{\beta}$).
-We call this measure, $\phi_{\beta}/\psi_{\beta}$, \emph{L-information}, since it is defined in terms of the two first derivatives of the local Log-PsudoLikelihood function.
-Figure \ref{fig:res2} shows the visual results.
-Note that wihle $\phi_{\beta}$ has a strong response for boundaries, $\psi_{\beta}$ has a weak one, an evidence in favor of considering \emph{L-information} in detection procedures.
+The first one was obtained by calculating the value of type-I observed local Fisher information, $\phi_{\beta}$, for every observation of the system.
+Similarly, the second one was obtained by using the type-II observed local Fisher information, $\psi_{\beta}$.
+For the last information map, we used the ratio between $\phi_{\beta}$ and $\psi_{\beta}$, motivated by the fact that boundaries are often composed by patterns that are not expected to be ``aligned'' to the global behavior (high values of $\phi_{\beta}$) and also are somehow unstable (low values of $\psi_{\beta}$).
+We named this measure, $\phi_{\beta}/\psi_{\beta}$, \emph{L-information}, since it is defined in terms of the first two derivatives of the logarithm of local likelihood function.
+Figure \ref{fig:res2} shows the obtained information maps as images.
+Note that while $\phi_{\beta}$ has a strong response for boundaries (the edges are light), $\psi_{\beta}$ has a weak one (edges are dark), an evidence in favor of considering \emph{L-information} in boundariy detection procedures.